gandhi120/notemaker/IMPLEMENTATION_PROGRESS.md

 - ⏳ Add proper error messages and toasts
 - ⏳ Test all validation rules
 - ⏳ Test sync conflict resolution
+- ⏳ Test pagination with > 100 notes
 - ⏳ Test on iOS and Android
 - ⏳ Performance optimization